datacommonsorg/docsite/tutorials/sheets_covid.md

 # Using Data Commons' Google Sheets API to analyze the COVID-19 pandemic

 ## Introduction
-Throughout the ongoing COVID-19 pandemic, engineers at Google have been working to upload COVID-19 data as it becomes available, helping public and private sector analysts create evidence-based policy to combat the public health crisis.
+Throughout the ongoing COVID-19 pandemic, the Data Commons team has been working to upload COVID-19 data as it becomes available, helping public and private sector analysts create evidence-based policy to combat the public health crisis.
 This tutorial presents an example of how to obtain this data from the Data Commons API and use Google Sheets for visualization of it.

 ## Step 1: Setup
 Pull up Google Sheets and create a new, blank spreadsheet.
 You can title it `Data Commons COVID-19 analysis` or any other name of your choosing.